DataDog/integrations-core/nagios/README.md

 ## Data Collected
 ### Metrics

-With a default configuration, the Nagios check doesn't collect any metrics.
-But if you set `collect_host_performance_data` and/or `collect_service_performance_data` to `True`, the check watches for perfdata and sumbits it as gauge metrics to Datadog.
+With the default configuration, the Nagios check doesn't collect any metrics.
+But if you set `collect_host_performance_data` and/or `collect_service_performance_data` to `True`, the check watches for Nagios performance data and submits it as gauge metrics to Datadog.

 ### Events

-The check watches the Nagios events log for log lines containing these string, emitting an event for each such line:
+The check watches the Nagios events log for log lines containing these strings, emitting an event for each line:

 - SERVICE FLAPPING ALERT
 - ACKNOWLEDGE_SVC_PROBLEM